TOD-theses/paper-T-RACE/main.typ

 This thesis proposes a method to simulate transaction order dependencies.
 We precisely define this simulation process and discuss its advantages and disadvantages.
 Our evaluation shows that it can be used to detect TOD and several attack characteristics, finding more than 80% of the attacks from a previous work.

-Nonetheless, we note that our simulation method and those of two related studies have drawbacks that can lead to analysis results that do not match the execution that happened on the blockchain or are distorted by the influence of intermediary transactions.
+Nonetheless, we note that our simulation method and the methods of two related studies have drawbacks that can lead to analysis results that do not match the execution that happened on the blockchain or are distorted by the influence of intermediary transactions.
 The method by @torres_frontrunner_2021 removes intermediary transactions for the simulation.
-On the one hand, this may create results that differ from the blockchain even in the normal transaction order.
-On the other hand, the different orderings can be compared without the potential influence of intermediary transactions.
+On the downside, this may create results that differ from the blockchain even in the normal transaction order.
+On the upside, the different orderings can then be compared without the potential influence of intermediary transactions.
 The methods by @zhang_combatting_2023 and us produce results that are equal to the blockchain in the normal order, but can suffer influences from intermediary transactions in the reverse order.

 We discuss when influences from intermediary transactions can occur with our method, and thus, we are able to avoid such cases.
 However, future work may continue to reduce the influence of intermediary transactions on TOD simulations or analyze the tradeoffs between existing methods.